ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

   and gives credit to the researchers whose ideas we are building on.
   See the Recommended Resources section below.
-* If we are not able to present quantitative results for sexual and gender minority populations, but have reason to believe that these populations are especially impacted by health issues (this will be true for almost any health condition in the US), we can cite some tangentially related quantitative research or qualitative research about disparities.
+* If we are not able to present quantitative results for sexual and gender minority populations, but have reason to believe that (any of) these populations are especially impacted by the health issues we are studying, we can cite relevant quantitative or qualitative research about disparities, for example about a similar condition, risk factors, or healthcare access.
+  Unfortunately, we will have reason to believe this for just about any health condition in a US context, since there are well-documented disparities across various outcomes and healthcare access for e.g. transgender people.
+[Brown_2016]_ [Baker_2019]_ [Grant_2011]_

 4.3.1 Example 1: Pregnancy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~